 Travelling with prams and young children

 Using public transport to get around with babies and young children is easy and affordable.
 You can travel comfortably by train, bus, ferry and light rail with a pram, stroller or buggie.
 Children aged three years and under travel free.
-Children aged 4 years and over pay child fares.
+Children aged 4-15 (inclusive) pay child fares.

 Allow plenty of travel time so you don’t need to rush.
 Always stay alert and do not be distracted by your mobile phone.

 Never leave a pram or children unattended.
 Always keep a firm hold of your pram.

 Park the pram parallel to the edge of the platform or footpath.
 Make sure the pram is a safe distance away and never pointing towards the tracks or road.
 When at ferry wharves, park the pram a safe distance away from the water’s edge.
 Always apply the brakes.

 Whenever your child is in the pram, make sure they are securely strapped in.
 When young children are not in the pram, hold their hands when assisting them to get on and off public transport or when using escalators and stairs.

 Keep children seated and close to you when waiting for and when on board public transport.